 - The entrance fee is $282 pesos non-Mexicans

 - Entry fees include access to the museum.

-- The site of Dzibilchaltún has various services to make the visitor comfortable: a restaurant, artisan objects in the gift shop, information booth, medical services, telephone, handicapped facilities, restrooms, and parking.
+- The site of Dzibilchaltún has various services to make the visitor comfortable: artisan objects in the gift shop, information booth, medical services, telephone, handicapped facilities, restrooms, and parking.
 We recommend hiring a guide at your arrival to explain the archaeological and astronomic wonders of this site.
 Hours: 8 am – 5 pm.